Delivers high-quality foam

 Nespresso Aeroccino4 Milk Frother vs. Secura MMF-015 Automatic Electric Milk Frother and Warmer

 The Secura MMF-015 is a competing milk frother that we also tested.
 Like the Nespresso milk frother, it offers users a heating-only option, a frothing-only option, or a combination of both.
 It comes in a sleek design, sure to match any kitchen set.
-Plus, it is vacuum-insulated, meaning it will retain the temperature of the milk inside the carafe for a long time.
+Plus, it is vacuum-insulated, meaning it will retain the milk's temperature inside the carafe for a long time.

 The main difference between the two is price.
-The Secura milk frother retails for around $35, whereas the Nespresso milk frother retails for around $120.
+The Secura milk frother retails for around $40, whereas the Nespresso milk frother retails for approximately $120.
 Though there is a significant price difference, the difference in results is minor.
 The Nespresso has the added feature of offering two types of foam consistencies, while the Secura offers only one foam consistency.
-This extra feature hardly makes it worth the higher price tag in our opinion, as the Secura is pretty much the Nespresso’s equal in all other aspects.
+This extra feature hardly makes it worth the higher price tag, in our opinion, as the Secura is pretty much the Nespresso’s equal in all other aspects.

 Someone with a deep love for espresso drinks may prefer having the two different options for foam, making the Nespresso worth the splurge.
 But for the average user, the Secura is a great deal on a milk frother that also produces excellent foam.